vzyrianov/huffman_coding/README.md

 The compressed version of the text is stored in a single file.

 The first part of the file is the huffman tree encoded in a flat format.
 The `\a` character specifies moving back up a node.
+If a node's value is the `\a` character, it is escaped by putting a `\` in front of it.

 The rest of the file is the text compressed in binary.
 The end of file is marked by a null terminator character `\0` so that binary digits beyond it are not read.

-## Limitations

-Because the special characters `\a` and `\0` are used, only files which do not contain them can be compressed.
-Namely, text files.
-To support compression of other files, the code would have to be modified to escape the special characters in a similar way to how C++ does it.
+If the compressed text contains a `\0` character, it is escaped with a `\` character.